khofstadter/bcmi.khofstadter.com/README.md

 ### 2019 11 04
 - bennie and ivan asked about new S3 corrosion
-- survey issue - how do people attache their images?
+- survey issue - how do people attache their /assets/img/?
 Can they get an ID after the survey that they can refer to?
 - prep for Wed 6 Nov ARU demo (tripods, tech, ..)

 ### 2019 11 03